jchene/42-boot-2-root/Writeup1.md

 ## 1. Finding the IP

+> Please note that this section may differ depending on your network configuration.

-On the Windows machine, we use `ipconfig` to get the network address:
+First we get our network address
 ```
 PS C:\Users\user> ipconfig
 Carte réseau sans fil Wi-Fi :